How To Make Climbing Shoes Sticky Again

 Whether you bought them yesterday or 5 years ago, your climbing shoes will always benefit from a wash.
 This is probably the best option when trying to revive some of the friction in your climbing shoes.
 This also does no damage to the shoe, which is a massive bonus.

-If you are doing a lot of outdoor climbing, I would recommend giving your soles some TLC after every second or third trip.
-Even if you are just climbing in the gym, after a couple of sessions you may start to feel that your shoes will benefit for a good scrub.
+If you are doing a lot of outdoor climbing, I would recommend giving your soles some T.L.C after every second or third trip.
+Even if you are just climbing in the gym, after a couple of sessions you may start to feel that your shoes will benefit from a good scrub.

 If you have some sandpaper or a metal brush lying around – you are in luck – because these can be pretty handy tools for adding some grip to an old pair of shoes.

 Gently rough up the entire sole until you start to see the shiny surface disappear.
 You will see the rubber become darker and fresh.

 If you think you have the ability and patience (which I definitely don’t) you might want to try to resole your shoes.
 It’s worth mentioning that if there is only slight wearing to your sole and rand, you can use some strong glue to do some patchwork.

 Depending on where you live, a local climbing gym or mountaineering shop may be able to provide this service for you but it’s really a needle in a haystack looking for somewhere that will do this.

 6) Buy New Ones